roblaing/erlang-webapp-howto/unit2/README.md

 <h3>Quick warning about Erlang's text traps</h3>

-I discovered I needed to use <code>~s</code> rather than the more familiar (to Prolog programers) <code>~p</code> else the double quotes surrounding the string would remain in the rendered HTML.
-If I used <code>~w</code>, Erlang would convert "Hello World" to [72,101,108,108,111,32,87,111,114,108,100].
-The reason is that unlike <em>modern</em> programming languages (including versions of Prolog like SWI Prolog), Erlang does not consider text a type in its own right, but one of three things:
+Text in Erlang can be one of three things:

-  1. Double quoted "Hello World" is seen as a list of character codes.
-Since it's a list, you can concatenate these using Erlang's
+  1. Double quoted "Hello World" is under the hood a list of character codes [72,101,108,108,111,32,87,111,114,108,100].
-     "Hello " ++ "World" notation.
+     Since it's a list, you can concatenate these using Erlang's "Hello " ++ "World" notation.
   2. Single quoted 'Hello World' is an atom, and cannot be concatenated unless converted by <code>atom_to_list('Hello World')</code>
      first.
   3. Chevroned <<"Hello World">> is a <a href="https://erlang.org/doc/reference_manual/data_types.html#bit-strings-and-binaries">binary</a>.
      This is the format that <a href="https://erlang.org/doc/man/file.html#read_file-1">file:read_file("form.hml")</a> returns the HTML in form.html as, and also how Cowboy sends and receives http headers and bodies, which is apparently more efficient than traditional text.

-While text handling functions such as io_lib:format(Template, [Arg1, Arg2, Arg3, ...]) hide that Erlang has no string type <em>per se</em>
-by allowing Template and each argument to be any of these three types, I hit snags when returning "POST" data in binary format to be re-rendered for incorrect forms.
-For instance, blank strings were rendered as <<>>.
-To fix this, I used `binary_to_atom(Name, utf8)` rather than their original format when doing string substitution.

-Long story short, text processing with Erlang requires keeping in mind which of the three string types is suitable when.
-I only learnt the hard way that my two-line template function had to convert the list returned by format into a binary for Cowboy.
+I've found the <code>io_lib:format(Template, [Arg1, Arg2, Arg3, ...])</code> function a huge boon because <code>Template</code> can be any of the three types above, each Arg in the Arglist can be a different one of the three types, and all the type conversion you would need to do if you wanted to laboriously concatenate strings happens automagically.

+A thing that tripped me up was that though my input to format/2 was a binary from read_file/1, the output is a character code list, which cowboy_req:reply/3 refused to accept, so I needed to use <a href="http://erlang.org/doc/man/erlang.html#list_to_binary-1">
+list_to_binary(IoList) -> binary()</a> to translate back into binary.

+Another snag was I initially used `~w` instead of `~s` since it's more commonly used in Prolog's
+<a href="https://www.swi-prolog.org/pldoc/doc_for?object=format/2">format/2</a> statement, which caused the input to get rendered
+in my HTML as `[72,101,...]`.
+Next i tried `~p`, which caused the surrounding double quotes, single quotes, or chevrons to be retained in the HTML output.

+Mercifully, `~s` appears to be the correct magic incantation, and so far appears to be working well.

 <h2>Adding routes</h2>